| Andalucia > Malaga > Gaucin

 - The Gaucin fair: Celebrated between the 4th and the 7th of August, and it’s a trace of a cattle fair in the olden days; it has fun rides for the kids, restaurants, dances and shows of local bands.

 - Fiesta del toro de cuerda (the rope bull festivity): A celebration where they let two bulls that are tied up with ropes run around the streets while the local participants run in front of them.

 - San Juan night: Organised every year on the 23rd of June with a pilgrimage and countryside celebration on the outskirts of the village with an orchestra, a bar, horseracing and motorbike racing.

 - Carnival: The carnival in Gaucin is a street party with people in costumes dancing till the early morning around the central square.

 In Gaucin they also celebrate other typical festivities like the Semana Santa (the Holy Week) for example, or the New Year’s Eve party, as well as other religious celebrations that have traditionally endured over the years.

 How to get to Gaucin

-You must head towards Manilva and from there follow the directions to Gaucin.
-It’s a journey of 117 Km. from Malaga airport so we do recommend to go by car.
-If you don’t have a vehicle of your own you can hire a car in Malaga with us.
-We also offer as extra equipment a GPS to make the routes easier for you, although the journey to Gaucin in not hard at all, if you follow the Mediterranean motorway, you’ll get there in approximately an hour and a half driving.
+You have to head towards Manilva and from there follow the directions to Gaucin.
+It’s a journey of 117 km from Malaga airport so we do recommend going by car.
+If you don’t have a vehicle of your own you can hire a car in Malaga We also offer as extra equipment a GPS to make the routes easier for you, although the journey to Gaucin in not hard at all, if you follow the Mediterranean motorway, you’ll get there in approximately an hour and a half driving.

 Another option is to check for a transfer from Malaga to Gaucin.